Cooking for Kids with Luis: Broadcast

 From 2004 until 2007, Cooking for Kids with Luis was seen six times a day on Nick Jr. Australia (at 3:00 AM, 6:30 AM, 11:00 AM, 2:30 PM, 7:00 PM, and 10:30 PM).
 Afterward, the show aired less frequently.
-It is also seen on a variety of networks worldwide, including Noggin in the United States and Nick Jr. in Canada, Ireland, South Africa, Germany and France (most are dubbed).
+It is also seen on a variety of networks worldwide, including Noggin in the United States and the Nick Jr. Channel in Canada, United Kingdom, Ireland, South Africa, Germany and France (most are dubbed).
 In Canada, Cooking for Kids with Luis was shown on TVOKids.

 Merchandise

 In 2007, Pluto Press published a cookbook based on the show.
 It was written by Phillip Tanner, Luis' father and the producer of the show.
 The book included a DVD with ten episodes.

 Awards

 Cooking for Kids with Luis won two ASTRA Awards in 2005: Most Outstanding Australian Production in both Kids and Short Form.
 Luis was also nominated as Favourite New Presenter.

 At six years old (five during the filming of the first episode), the show's star Luis Tanner is currently the Guinness World Record holder as the youngest host of his own television program.